duct-framework/docs/GUIDE.rst

 to create our database schema.
 Duct uses Ragtime_ for migrations, and each migration is defined in the configuration.

-Add two more keys to the configuration:
+Add two more keys to the base profile:

 .. code-block:: edn